cathyfu1215/huksyApplicationTracker/README.md

 As a fellow computer science student, I know firsthand the stress and chaos of the job search.
 That's why I built HuskyApplicationTracker.
 With our app, you can:

 * Organize your applications in one place.
+* Assign a preference score for each job.
 * Keep track of notes and to-dos for each job.
 * Analyze your progress and identify trends.